nobodyoffc/FCH-FEIP-APIP/Doc/Guide/ApipRequestGuide.md

 ## Buy service and SignIn:

-### Before requesting POST APIs for data, you have to:
+Before requesting POST APIs for data, you have to:

-(1) Buy service: send more than 1 fch to `FUmo2eez6VK2sfGWjek9i9aK5y1mdHSnqv` with below JSON attatched:
+(1) *Buy service*: send more than 1 fch to `FUmo2eez6VK2sfGWjek9i9aK5y1mdHSnqv` with below JSON attatched:

 ```
 {